August 15, 2025

 • The payment network (e.g., SWIFT, Visa, Mastercard) flags the transaction as cross-border based on account locations

-• A fee is applied to cover the added regulatory, compliance, and infrastructure costs
+• A fee kicks in to cover the added regulatory, compliance, and infrastructure costs

-• The fee appears as a separate item or bundled within your total transaction cost
+• The fee appears as a separate item or bundled with your total transaction cost

 These fees exist because international payments involve higher fraud risk, multi-jurisdictional regulations, additional verification, and the use of intermediary financial institutions.

-In B2B payments, the paying business (you) usually covers the cross-border fee.
-These charges are either deducted from the total amount sent or added on top of your transfer cost, depending on your provider.
+In B2B payments, the payee usually covers the cross-border fee.
+Depending on your provider, these charges are either deducted from the total amount sent or added to the transfer cost.

-You may see these fees as line items on your payment processor’s invoice or within your financial platform’s monthly reports.
+You may see these fees as line items on the invoice from your payment processor or within your financial platform’s monthly reports.
 Some providers bundle them into exchange rates or platform fees, which can obscure the true cost of sending funds internationally.

 Because these charges can vary depending on destination country, payment method, and provider, it’s important to track them closely and incorporate them into your vendor payment cost analysis.